OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

 }
 ```

-> This payload example model was obtained using the GraphiQL, panel available in the Admin backoffice: _Configuration_ > _GraphiQL_.
-In this [video](https://www.youtube.com/watch?v=8SbW3TLNhF0) you can find an overview on how to use GraphiQL.
+> This payload example model was obtained using the GraphiQL panel available in the Admin: _Configuration_ → _GraphiQL_.
+In this [video](https://www.youtube.com/watch?v=8SbW3TLNhF0) you can find an overview of how to use GraphiQL.

 ##### Responses